Kanailal Niyogi: Early life

-Kanailal was born in a Bengali Hindu family in Khilda village of the erstwhile Mymensingh district to Dwijendralal and Monorama Niyogi in 1924.
+Niyogi was born in 1924 to a Bengali Hindu family in the village of Khilda in Tangail, Mymensingh district, Bengal Presidency (now in Bangladesh).
+He was the son of Dwijendralal and Manorama Niyogi.
 After his studies, he got a job in the Bengal Assam Railway.
 He was posted in Silchar, where he settled with his family.
 After the Partition of India, Niyogi moved to Silchar permanently.

 Martyrdom

-As the Bengali Language Movement gained momentum in the Barak Valley, Niyogi was drawn into it.
+As the Bengali language movement gained momentum in the Barak Valley, Niyogi was drawn into it.
 In spite of being a railway official, he took part in the Satyagraha on 19 May 1961.
 The primary agenda of the satyagrahis was a rail blockade at Tarapur railway station demanding the official status of Bengali in Assam.
 The rail blockade program passed off peacefully in the morning.
 However, in the afternoon, at around 2-35 pm the paramilitary personnel posted at the station started firing at the satyagrahis without any provocation.